-Strategy Outcome 1.1 Create a vibrant social environment that is accessible and inclusive for all ages and abilities. and connected to each other.
+Strategy Outcome 1.1 Create a vibrant social environment that is accessible and inclusive for all ages and abilities.
 1.3 Encourage and support volunteers and community groups.
 Active and growing volunteer and community groups.
 1.4 Facilitate improved access to health and welfare programs and education opportunities.
 The community has access to a broad range of improving health and welfare programs and education opportunities.
 1.7 Create and maintain a safe environment for the community.
 A feeling of safety within our neighbourhoods and a sense of being looked out for.